Hagar-Soliman/Segregation_Distortion_Mapping/README.md

 Software: `BCFtools` and `SAMtools`

 Input: a .txt list of full paths to all the bam files needed for this VCF.
 I have created a loop that can make this list for you.
+Also, make sure to add the parents and F1.
+Each VCF should be a linkage group (do not mix individuals from different cross directions unless there is a reason to do so)

 **⚠️Note:** This script DOES NOT filter the VCF and keeps multiallelic variants (i.e., does not filter to only keep biallelic sites).
 I also added two extra lines to create an index and a summary statistics file.
 The reason why this script does not do any filtering is that it can create a "raw" VCF that then can be filtered to different software depending on their requirements.